maxbennedich/onitama/README.md

 ## Example output

-Below is some output from a game where the AI, after a single move from a human player, was able to guarantee a win within 24 moves (total; 12 moves each), after 63 seconds of computation on a 2.6 GHz laptop.
-Depth "18/24" means that the game was searched in full to a depth of 18 moves, and that the maximum depth analyzed (including quiescence search) was 24 moves.
+Below is some output from a game where the AI, after a single move from a human player, was able to guarantee a win in 19 plies (10 moves), after 44 seconds of computation on a 2.6 GHz laptop.
+Depth "18/24" means that the game was searched in full to a depth of 18 plies, and that the maximum depth analyzed (including quiescence search) was 24 plies.
+Looking more closely at the principal variation (list of best moves), we see that "Tiger c3-c1" puts the AI in the winning square and occurs at ply 19.
 A score of ~100 means one piece advantage.
 500 means victory.
 Smaller difference in scores means better positioning on the board.
 The output format is inspired by [Crafty](http://www.craftychess.com/documentation/craftydoc.html).

 ```